-While Eq.~\eqref{eq:relaxed-sum} allows for the local possibility that a specific embedded context sums to 1 (i.e., retains the ``1'' within the embedded subspace), the Kochen--Specker obstruction in $\CC^3$ manifests globally in $\RR^6$ as a strict bound on the total valuation.
+While Eq.~\eqref{eq:relaxed-sum} allows for the local possibility that a specific embedded context sums to 1 (i.e., retains the ``1'' within the embedded subspace), the KS obstruction in $\mathbb{C}^3$ manifests globally in $\mathbb{R}^6$ as a strict bound on the total valuation.
 Considering the complete set of $|\mathcal{C}| = 130$ contexts in the configuration, as analysed in detail by Navara and Svozil~\cite{svozil-2025-MYOCHS}, if it were possible to assign values such that every embedded context retained the value 1, the total sum would be exactly 130.
-However, since this is equivalent to a Kochen--Specker coloring in $\CC^3$ (which is impossible), the global sum is strictly bounded:
+However, since this is equivalent to a Kochen-Specker coloring in $\mathbb{C}^3$ (which is impossible), the global sum is strictly bounded:

 The lower bound of $0$ corresponds to the ``all-zeros'' assignment mentioned earlier where the value $1$ is placed in the orthogonal complement for every context.
 The strict upper bound ($<130$) implies that there is a minimum non-zero deficit.
-Numerical optimization over all two-valued assignments compatible with Exclusivity and Completeness confirms that at least two contexts must unavoidably surrender the value $1$ to the extra dimensions of $\RR^6$ to resolve the logical contradiction.
+Numerical optimization over all two-valued assignments compatible with Exclusivity and Completeness confirms that at least two contexts must unavoidably surrender the value $1$ to the extra dimensions of $\mathbb{R}^6$ to resolve the logical contradiction.
 Thus, the final bound is tightened to: